 UN Human Rights Council, 54th session

-Statement of the Republic of Lithuania, on behalf of Nordic-Baltic countries delivered by the Permanent Representative Ambassador Darius Staniulis
+Statement of the Republic of Lithuania, on behalf of Nordic-Baltic countries delivered by the by Minister for Foreign Affairs H. E. Mr. Gabrielius Landsbergis

-I have the honour to speak on behalf of the Nordic-Baltic countries – Denmark, Estonia, Finland, Iceland, Latvia, Norway, Sweden, and my own country Lithuania.
+I have the honour to speak on behalf of the Nordic-Baltic States – Denmark, Estonia, Finland, Iceland, Latvia, Norway, Sweden, and my own country Lithuania.

 I thank you.